inkarkat/vim-SubstituteExpression/README.md

                               the following expression / function name / external command / Ex command, then re-joined with the separators in between.
+                            - If the expression begins with ".", each individual line is passed through the following expression / function name / external command / Ex command. separators in between.

     {Visual}g=              Like g=, but for the current selection. g==                     Like g=, but for the current line. linewise